Web 3 Dollar (USD3) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Web 3 Dollar Historical Price

-According to the latest data gathered on Web 3 Dollar live price page, the current price of Web 3 Dollar is 1.049USD.
-The circulating supply of Web 3 Dollar(USD3) is 43.02M USD3 , giving it a market capitalization of $45.15M.
+According to the latest data gathered on Web 3 Dollar live price page, the current price of Web 3 Dollar is 1.05USD.
+The circulating supply of Web 3 Dollar(USD3) is 42.94M USD3 , giving it a market capitalization of $45.09M.

 The Web 3 Dollar Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USD3 based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.